Many charities trade, either as an integral part of their charitable activities or to raise funds.

 47. Direct tax: can a charity’s trading company use corporate Gift Aid?

 A trading company can pass up its trading profits to the parent charity using company Gift Aid.
 Such payments reduce the trading company’s profits chargeable to Corporation Tax.
 For further guidance about corporate Gift Aid see guidance about Gift Aid for companies.

 When deciding how much of its profits to give to its parent charity, a trading company will need to take account of the following:

-- any limitations imposed by the Insolvency Act 1986 on the amount it can pay out
+- any limitations imposed by the Insolvency Act 1986 and the Companies Act 2006 on the amount it can pay out

 - retention of sufficient profits to avoid a cash drain

 - any restrictions imposed by the Memorandum and Articles of Association of the company and any other requirements that may be imposed upon the directors

 48. Direct tax: when can the trading company obtain tax relief for payments under the company Gift Aid scheme?